Skip to main content

 It is possible to attach multiple hostnames to a single resource.
 To specify the hostname of the resource you wish to connect to, you can use the following format:

-Replace HOSTNAME_OF_CONNECTOR, DATABASE_NAME, RESOURCE_NAME, and HOSTNAME_NAME_OF_RESOURCE with the right values.
+Replace CONNECTOR_HOSTNAME, DATABASE_NAME, RESOURCE_NAME, and RESOURCE_HOSTNAME_NAME with the right values.

 Policy Evaluation